My fourth blogiversary has finally come about, and as per tradition, I’ll be listing out all of the juicy stats for you!

 As a result, my blog has suffered and I haven’t posted as frequently as I’d like to.
 I do honestly miss writing and posting all my thoughts about destinations and travel on this blog, so I’m hoping that in the next few months I can free up some time to work on it more.

-My contract at Tourism Australia is coming to an end, then in a few weeks time I’m heading off to Europe for a month of travel through the UK/Scotland and Portugal (woohoo!).
+My contract at Tourism Australia is coming to an end, then in a few weeks time I’m heading off to Europe for a month of travel through England, Scotland, and Portugal (woohoo!).
 I have no idea what my work situation will look like when I get back in October.
 Maybe I’ll go back to freelancing, and try my hand at doing Content Management for some travel brands.
 Who knows!

 Sydney, Australia – Feb 2018